 Boxes for cattle guards:

-A steel skirt welded all the way around the exterior to allow it to be placed directly on the ground without a foundation forms a permanent box round the guard.
+A steel skirt welded is all the way around the exterior, it may be placed directly on the ground.
+The permanent box keeps dirt from creeping when used without a foundations.
 It does not bear any weight and is only there to prevent dirt from creeping underneath.
-The design is so it may be simply laid on the ground with a dirt ramp up on either side for vehicle crossings.
+The design is simply laid on the ground with a dirt ramp up on either side for vehicle crossings.
 It’s very popular for low traffic areas and for use in construction sites as wash-outs and rumble strips.
 It can be used to clean construction equipment before going out on a public roadway.

-The round pipe design is available in an economic private-use or in a highway rating.
+The round pipe design is available in an economical private-use or in a highway rating.
 The HS20, public highway rating is 16 tons per axle and require for use in public roadway projects.

 The flat pipe provides the benefit of allowing high-speed traffic to cross more smoothly than a round pipe design.
-It is also effective as a livestock barrier but the pipe is technically flat on top with a large space between each rail.
-This design is not quite as aggressive at deterring hoofed animals as there is a small flat area but is less rough on crossing vehicles.
+The pipe is flat on top with a large space between each rail.
+This design is still very effective against hoofs but provides high speed vehicles a smoother ride.

 These cattle grids are also available to ship with precast concrete cattle guard foundations that can be lowered directly into the ground without the need for pouring concrete on site.
-The foundations come with mounting bolts already poured to match up with the cattle grid and can be installed directly in the field.
-The precast foundations are especially handy in remote areas where concrete is not available.
+The foundations come with anchor bolts already poured in them.
+The grid may bolted down to the concrete in the field.
+The precast foundations are useful in remote areas where concrete is not available.